—————————————————————————————————————————————

 COFFEE'S MAIDEN NAME:

-the late Benjamin Franklin of Albermarle Coy.
-State Virginia We the heirs of
+late Benjamin Franklin of Albermarle Coy.
+State Virginia We the heirs of the

-the late Elizabeth Coffee of Adair County State of Kentucky are entitled to one
+late Elizabeth Coffee of Adair County State of Kentucky are entitled to one

 third part of the above mentioned Benjamin Franklin's Estate now in the hands